A locally modified second-order finite element method for interface problems and its implementation in 2 dimensions: Introduction

 The corresponding variational formulation of the problem (\ref{laplace}) is given by

 This interface problem is intensively discussed in the literature.
-Babu\v{s}ka \cite{Babuska} shows that a standard finite element ansatz shows low accuracy, regardless of the polynomial degree of the finite element space:
+Babu\v{s}ka \cite{Babuska} shows that a standard finite element ansatz {has} low accuracy, regardless of the polynomial degree of the finite element space,

-To improve the accuracy, the interface needs to be resolved within the discretization.
+{where throughout the paper $\|\cdot\|_\Omega := \|\cdot\|_{L^2(\Omega)}$ denotes the $L^2$-norm.} To improve the accuracy, the interface needs to be resolved within the discretization.
 Frei and Richter \cite{Frei1} presented a locally modified finite element method based on first-order polynomials with first-order accuracy in the energy norm and second order in the $L^2$-norm.
 The method is based on a fixed coarse \emph{patch mesh} consisting of quadrilaterals, which is independent of the position of the interface.
 The patch elements are then divided into sub-elements, such that the interface is locally resolved.
 The discretization is based on piecewise linear finite elements which has a natural extension to higher order finite element spaces.

+{Due to the fixed background \textit{patch mesh} this approach is particularly suitable for problems involving moving interfaces, where functions $u_h(t_{n-1})$ and $u_h(t_n)$ defined on different sub-meshes need to be integrated against each other within a time-stepping scheme~\cite{FreiRichter2017}.
+Due to the implicit adaption of the finite element spaces within the locally modified finite element method, a costly re-meshing procedure is avoided.
+Similarly, the locally modified finite element method might be useful in shape or topology optimization problems, where problems need to be solved for different interface and boundary positions, while approaching the solution~\cite{BurmanHeLarson2021, GanglLanger}. }